Content warning, highlight the hidden text between the lines:

 One fall!
 Alicia echoed back in her mind.

 "-With no time limit.
 There are no rules, no count outs, and anything goes.
-The match can only end when one of the competitors says the words, 'I quit.'"
+The match can only be won by forcing your opponent to say 'I quit.'"

-The cacophonous beating of helicopter blades drowned out Helene's introduction over the stage loudspeakers.
-"Hailing __om the pa___ capital of ___ world, __icago, Illinois-" The fashion/wrestling crossover star descended from the sky on a pink rope ladder, gliding to the ground with the misappropriated title belt slung over her shoulder. "_at __east _en _ounds ___ier than you__ ____ __. -award-deser_ing single, ke__ s_7_n's three-time ___lfriend, and has a gre__ deal on half _ __llion bottles __ _arty perm at _ hu__ _iscount!
+Now the cacophonous beating of helicopter blades drowned out Helene's introduction.
+"Hailing __om the pa___ capital of ___ world, __icago, Illinois-" A pink rope ladder tumbled out the open helicopter door.
+Party Girl climbed out and down several rungs as she descended from the sky, gliding to the ground with the misappropriated title belt slung over her shoulder. "_at __east _en _ounds ___ier than you__ ____ __. -award-deser_ing single, ke__ s_7_n's three-time ___lfriend, and has a gre__ deal on half _ __llion bottles __ _arty Perm at _ hu__ _iscount!
 She is PAAAAARRRRRRRTTTTYYYYYY GIIIIIIIRRRRRRRLLLLLLLLL!!!!!!"

-Even from this distance, Alicia could read the malice on the socialite's face as she glared up at the pink chopper, but the crack in the mask mended itself by the time the camera light turned on.
-Party Girl posed while stylishly removing the wood chips from her hair and pink tracksuit.
+Even from this distance, Alicia could read the malice on the star's face as she glared up at the pink chopper, but the crack in the mask mended itself by the time the camera light turned on.
+Party Girl posed while stylishly brushing the wood chips from her hair and pink tracksuit.
 The slender, gray-haired referee chased the TV Championship belt as the self-appointed champion sashayed around him, intent on keeping the belt out of his hands as long as possible.
-The din of helicopter blades at last subsided as a camera and one, lonely spotlight focused on Alicia, standing outside the floodlights on the grass.
+The din of helicopter blades at last subsided as a camera and one, lonely spotlight focused on Alicia as she walked on the grass parallel to the runway towards the Playground of Dreams.

 "Her opponent, wrestling out of Longstat, Minnesota and weighing 193 pounds, she is the tooth collector.
 She is the one-woman power play.
 She is your Queens of War TV Champion.
 She is ALLLLIIIIIIIIICCCIIIIIIIAAAAAAA GOOOOOOOOONNNNN!!!"